General Instrument AY-3-8910: Related chips

-Yamaha has used the YM2149 core to produce a whole family of music chips used in mobile phones, home computers, home and arcade video game systems, etc. The OPN series of Yamaha FM synthesis chips are noteworthy for this approach, including the YM2149 core alongside their 4-operator FM synthesis sound generators.
-For example, the YM2203 (also known as OPN) was the first chip in the series to include the core of the YM2149 on the chip itself alongside its three-channel FM sound generator, with the envelope generators of the YM2149 located directly on the core of the sound chip.
+Yamaha has used the YM2149 core to produce a whole family of music chips used in mobile phones, home computers, home and arcade video game systems, etc. The OPN series of Yamaha's 4-operator FM synthesis chips are noteworthy for this approach, including the YM2149 core as part of the chip itself.
+The YM2203 (also known as OPN) was the first chip in the series to include the core of the YM2149, with the envelope generators of the YM2149 located directly on the core.
 Its far more advanced successors: the YM2608 (also known as OPNA) and the YM2610 (also known as OPNB), also included the YM2149 core and retained all previous features while greatly expanding upon those, with the YM2610 excluding the I/O ports among other minor changes.
 The YM2612 (also known as OPN2), itself an upgraded derivative of the YM2203, removed the YM2149 portion completely among other changes, including the removal of all YM2149 sound channels and I/O ports, but retained the YM2149's envelope generators located on the chip's core.